* Apple set to drop for third session on tariff worries

 By Medha Singh

-The S&P technology sector, heavily exposed by its chipmakers and other global technology players to Chinese markets, dropped 3.5%.
+At 8:29 a.m.
+ET, the S&P 500 and Dow e-minis fell by around 1.4%, while futures on the Nasdaq , heavily exposed by its chipmakers and other global technology players to Chinese markets, were down about 2%.

-The rest of the high-flying FAANG group also lost ground.
-Facebook Inc, Amazon.com Inc, Netflix Inc and Google-parent Alphabet Inc were down between 2.5% and 3.1%.
+The rest of the high-flying FAANG group also lost ground, with Facebook Inc, Amazon.com Inc, Netflix Inc and Google-parent Alphabet Inc down between 1.9% and 2.5%.